-Tramadol is a guasi-narcotic analgesic used in the treatment of moderate to severe pain.
+Tramadol is a quasi-narcotic analgesic used in the treatment of moderate to severe pain.
 It is a synthetic analog of codeine, but has a low binding affinity to the mu-opioid receptors.
 Large doses of tramadol can develop tolerance and physiological dependency and lead to its abuse.
-Tramadol is extensively metabolised after oral administration.
+Tramadol is extensively metabolized after oral administration.
 Approximately 30% of the dose is excreted in the urine as unchanged drug, whereas 60% is excreted as metabolites.
-The major pathways appear to be N- and O- demethylation, glucoronidation or sulfation in the
+The major pathways appear to be N- and O- demethylation, glucoronidation or sulfation in the liver.

 TCA Tricyclic antidepressants, commonly known as TCA, are a group of antidepressant drugs.
 TCA are mostly administered by oral or intramascularly.
 The progressive symptomatology of TCA includes agitation, confusion, hallucinations, hypertonicity, seizures and EKG changes.
-Northiptyline, Designation (Pertofran) and Imigramine (Tofranil) are the most often used TCA.
+Nortriptyline, Desipramine (Pertofran) and Imipramine (Tofranil) are the most often used TCA.
 TCA's half life varies from a few hours to a few days.
-TCA's are excreted with less than 1% of the unchanged drug.
+TCA are excreted with less than 1% of the unchanged drug.

-6-MAM 6-Monoacetylmorphine (6-MAM) or 6-acetylmorphine is one of three active metabolites of heroin (diacetylmorphine), the others being morphine and the much less active 3-monoacety/morphine (3-MAM).6-MAM is rapidly created from heroin in the body, and then is either metabolized into morphine or excreted in the urine.
+Alcohol Acute alcohol intoxication can lead to loss of alertness, coma, and even death.
+Long term effects include internal organ damage and birth defects.
+The blood alcohol concentration (BAC) at which a person becomes impaired is variable.
+The United States Department of Transportation (DOT) has established a BAC of 0.02% (0.02g/dL) as the cut-off level at which an individual is considered positive for the presence of alcohol.
+Since urine alcohol concentration is normally higher than that in saliva and blood, the cutoff concentration for alcohol in urine is set at 0.04% being morphine and the much less active 3-monoacetylmorphine (3-mAM).6-MAM is rapidly created from heroin in the body, and then is either metabolized into morphine or excreted in the urine.
 Since 6-MAM is a unique metabolite to heroin, its presence in the urine confirms that heroin was the opioid used.
 This is significant because on a urine immunoassay drug screen, the test typically tests for morphine, which is a metabolite of a number of legal and illegal opiates/opioids such as codeine, morphine sulfate, and heroin.
 6-MAM remains in the urine for no more than 24 hours so a urine specimen must be collected soon after the last heroin use, but the presence of 6-MAM guarantees that heroin was in fact used as recently as within the last day.
-6-MAM is naturally found in the brain, but in such small quantities that detection of this compound in urine virtually guarantees that heroin has recently been consumed
+6-MAM is naturally found in the brain, but in such small quantities that detection of this compound in urine virtually guarantees that heroin has recently been consumed.